jeremief/hangman/README.md

 4. Rules and scoring
 --------------------
 The rules of Hangman are fairly simple.
 You have to guess a word by proposing letters to the API.
-If the letter does form part of the word, it will be integrated in the solution that is progressively revieled.
+If the letter does form part of the word, it will be integrated in the solution that is progressively revealed.
 If your guess is incorrect, you get a strike.
 If you use all your strikes, you lose.
 If you guess the word without using all your strikes, you win.